Master builder & developer

 Thornley’s output also included the former Gresham Hotel, Corner of York and Druitt Streets (1890-94) which from the George Street intersection, sits visually and harmoniously (if on a rather smaller scale) between the Town Hall and the Queen Victoria Building (QVB).

-On this walk, Thornley's legacy in Glebe can be seen in Bellevue and Glebe Town Hall.
+On the Early Glebe Architects walk, Thornley’s legacy in Glebe can be seen in Bellevue and Glebe Town Hall.